b-kwizera/alu-shell/init_files_variables_and_expansions/README.md

 11-binary_to_decimal - Converts the value of BINARY (base 2) to base 10 and prints the result.
 12-combinations - Prints all 2-letter lowercase combinations except 'oo'
-13-print_float - Prints the value of $NUM with 2 decimal places
+13-print_float - Prints the value of $NUM with 2 decimal places 14-decimal_to_hexadecimal - Converts $DECIMAL from base 10 to base 16